 When you meet with one of our surgeons, you will have the opportunity to discuss what options are best for your care.

-Lens Price
+Lens | Price |

-Monofocal/Standard Lens with or without use of ORA.
+Monofocal/Standard Lens with or without use of ORA. *There is no additional charge for ORA. |

-All cataract surgeries will incur a fee from the physician for the surgery (“physician’s fee”) plus a facility fee from ASH plus a fee for Anesthesiology.
+“Base fee” All cataract surgeries will incur a fee from the physician for the surgery (“physician’s fee”) plus a facility fee from ASH plus a fee for Anesthesiology. |

 Four Corners Eye Clinic also offers the following advanced technology lenses and laser surgery options.
 These options will incur the following additional costs over and above the “base fee” for your cataract surgery:

-Lens Price
+Lens | Price |

-The LenSx femtosecond laser provides state-of-the-art precision and may be recommended by your surgeon.
+Laser Surgery with Monofocal/Standard Lens The LenSx femtosecond laser provides state-of-the-art precision and may be recommended by your surgeon. |

-Base fee + $875
+Base fee + $875 |

-Specialty lens for correction of astigmatism that minimizes the need for glasses after surgery.
-Talk to your surgeon to find out if you are a candidate.
+TORIC Lens Specialty lens for correction of astigmatism that minimizes the need for glasses after surgery.
+Talk to your surgeon to find out if you are a candidate. |

-Base fee + $1,525
+Base fee + $1,525 |

-TORIC Lens Implanted with Laser Surgery Base fee + $2,400
+TORIC Lens Implanted with Laser Surgery | Base fee + $2,400 |

-Specialty lens that corrects for all distances – near, intermediate and far; and can minimize the need for reading glasses after surgery.
-Again, talk with your surgeon to find out if you may be a good candidate for this type of lens.
+Multi-Focal Lens Specialty lens that corrects for all distances – near, intermediate and far; and can minimize the need for reading glasses after surgery.
+Again, talk with your surgeon to find out if you may be a good candidate for this type of lens. |

-Base fee + $2,450
+Base fee + $2,450 |

-Multi-Focal Lens Implanted with Laser Surgery Base fee + $3,325
+Multi-Focal Lens Implanted with Laser Surgery | Base fee + $3,325 |

 At Four Corners Eye Clinic, we pride ourselves on results.
 As of December 31, 2016, 98.63% of our adult cataract surgery patients with a diagnosis of uncomplicated cataract and no significant ocular conditions impacting the visual outcome of surgery achieved visual acuity of at least 20/40.
 This calculated performance rate was established using Certified EHR Technology.
-The registry average for participants in the American Academy of Ophthalmology’s IRIS Registry was 51.08%.
+The registry average for American Academy of Ophthalmology’s IRIS Registry participants was 51.08%.

-Your eyes will be numbed with drops and you will be offered a sedative, so you should be calm and not feel anything during the surgery.
+Your eyes will be numbed with drops, and you will be offered a sedative, so you should be calm and not feel anything during the surgery.
 After surgery, you may experience mild discomfort and itching for a few days.

 While patient experiences vary, most are fully recovered within 4 to 6 weeks.